 Hippy-crunchy-granola feel-good choices

-Mike and I decided to be “good people” this year.
+My partner and I decided to be “good people” this year.
 We wanted to eat better, pay a fair price for our food, buy local, and support our farming community all in one go.
 So, we signed up for a CSA.

 If you’re not familiar, CSA stands for Community Supported Agriculture.
 It’s a great concept—we paid up front for 26 weeks of variety boxes of several pounds of organic fruits and vegetables each week.
 It’s advertised as good for you, the farmer, the earth and feels like such a great choice.